 ♦Innovation: We opened in 1972 and continue to evolve with originality.
 Many other studios copy our admistration, philosophies and teaching styles.
 Having them immitate us is flattering and a compliment!

 ♦Short and long-term goals and obectives are found & worked towards in the process.

 ♦Lessons that start and end on time: We respect you, and know your time is valuable.
 We will be punctual with lessons, rehearsals and events.

 ♦Academics: Pursuing the dance arts is beneficial to academic education.
 It has been proven that people that pursue dance do better in academics by increasing the ability to think quickly, logically and effectively.

 We take dancing “en pointe” very seriously, and with several important factors are taken into consideration.
-A free information brochure & analysis is available to the public at no cost or obligation.
+A free information brochure & analysis/evaluation is available to the public at no cost or obligation.

 Progression: Students are moved up by individual evaluation & assessment.
 They get moved up when they have mastered the curriculum of that level according to HSDA standards, rather than by class or age.
 New students with prior experience are put into classes they will get the most value and challenge, rather than starting anew.
 This is done with placement evaluation and assessment and is done free of charge or obligation at HSDA.

 Dance Recitals are an important part of the process but are non-mandatory at HSDA.
 Talent is showcased as students are given the opportunity to perform in front of an audience.
 We spend most of the year teaching students how to become better dancers and performers before teaching a dance routine.
 Each step is taught before a dance is learned.
 Even the youngest student will know how to do each step in the dance properly.
 (This includes proper French names for the ballet dancers).
 Recital fees and costumes are kept low and realistic, and include a T-shirt and DVD.